parimarjan/adversarial_keystrokes/README.md

 original hypothesis for the project was due to Dr. Bahman Bahmani, and the project was started by Vivek Jain, who among other things implemented the K-means++ and MasterKey adversaries.

-I initially began working on this project by playing around with Vinnie Monaco's excellent keystroke dynamics [classifiers](https://github.com/vmonaco/kboc), which inspired the overall design of this repository as well.
-There are also many crucial pieces of code used from Monaco's repository in our project, and I have tried to explicitly mention this at all such places.
+The overall design of the repository was inspired by the excellent keystroke dynamics [classifiers](https://github.com/vmonaco/kboc), and there are also many crucial pieces of code used from Monaco's repository in our project, and I have tried to explicitly mention this at all such places.

 ## Licence